-As to measures to contribute to mitigating risks, the Act on Prevention of Transfer of Criminal Proceeds and its Ordinance specify the following methods as the methods of identifying specific persons when customers submit identification documents without a photograph: (i) sending documents related to the transactions to the residence written on the relevant identification document by registered mail with no forwarding, (ii) requiring other identification documents or supplementary documents to be submitted when using certain certificates without a photograph (which is issued only once such as a health insurance card; the same applies to (iii)) and (iii) requiring other identification documents or a copy thereof, or supplementary documents or a copy thereof, to be submitted when using certain identification documents without a photograph.
+Measures to contribute to mitigating risks

+In light of the abovementioned risks and the matters pointed out by FATF, through the revision of the Act on Prevention of Transfer of Criminal Proceeds of 2014 and the accompanying revision of the order for enforcement of this act and the relevant ordinance specify the following methods as the methods of identifying specific persons when customers submit non-photographic ID: (i) sending documents related to the transactions to the residence written on the relevant identification document by registered mail with no forwarding, (ii) requiring other identification documents or supplementary documents to be submitted when using certain certificates without a photograph (which is issued only once such as a health insurance card; the same applies to (iii)) and (iii) requiring other identification documents or a copy thereof, or supplementary documents or a copy thereof, to be submitted when using certain identification documents without a photograph.
+These revisions took effect on October 1, 2016.